See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

-Hundreds of thousands of people have been killed, and half the population has fled either within Syria or into neighboring countries.
+Hundreds of thousands of people have been killed, and half the population has fled either within Syria or into neighbouring countries.
 Syrian cities are besieged and cut off from any outside assistance.
-People are trapped between the ever shifting frontlines as government troops and myriad armed opposition forces wage battle.
+People are trapped between the ever-shifting frontlines as government troops and myriad armed opposition forces wage battle.

 Thousands of doctors, nurses, pharmacists and paramedics have either been killed, kidnapped, or displaced by violence, leaving a massive gap in medical expertise and experience.
 From an estimated 2,500 doctors working in Aleppo at the beginning of the conflict, fewer than one hundred remain in the hospitals still operating in the city.